Significance

 Water Withdrawals

-In 2023, absolute withdrawals fell by over 75,000 cubic meters (m³).
+In 2024, absolute withdrawals fell by over 110,000 cubic meters (m³).
 While some of this reduction can be attributed to a drop in production volume, it is also a result of the implementation of water-saving initiatives.
-Unfortunately, this drop in production volume also contributed to our water withdrawal intensity rising during the period after multiple years of improvements.
+Our water withdrawal intensity remained static, after an increase in the previous year.
 By continuing to focus efforts on implementing water efficiency projects, we hope to bring water intensity back to below 2022 levels in 2024.
 Using an analysis from the WRI Aqueduct tool, we also track water withdrawals in areas considered to have high risk or greater baseline water stress.
 At these facilities, there is increased focus on reducing water withdrawals and mitigating our impact.
-In 2023, these facilities represented 24% of our total water withdrawals, and withdrawal intensity across those facilities improved by 25%.
+In 2024, these facilities represented 24% of our total water withdrawals, and withdrawal intensity across those facilities improved by 2%.

 Water Consumption and Discharge